Hi, Shalom, Moin – I’m Lior Oren, Israeli-German living in the most beautiful city in the world – Hamburg.

 70 years later, in 2016, Marion’s book was found in Tel-Aviv, Israel.
 The sketches in the book depict the life of the Baruch family in a funny, sarcastic, and unique way, infused with Marion’s personality and worldview.
 The events will be open to the public and we invite all Eimsbüttel neighbors and guests to visit both the exhibition and the events, documenting their neighbor’s life.
 The events will feature the sketches along with Marion’s story and special words by the author Urs Faes.

-I do talks about the crazy research and the family story
+I do talks about the research and my family story

 “Moin Lior, I’ve found your website looking for information on the family of Helga Arna.
 My name is C.S.
 I’m the daughter of R.S., who was friends with your grandmother since the 1960s.
 To me, Helga was like a third grandma…”